jnbastoky/Recipes/Buffalo Chicken Dip.md

 3. Cover the dish with aluminum foil.
 4. Bake for 20 minutes.
 5. Sprinkle the remaining 2.5 ounces of cheddar cheese over the top.
-6. Bake for 10 minutes or until the cheese on top is melted and bubbling.
+6. Bake for 10 minutes or until the cheese on top is melted.
+Turn on broiler to brown.

 ## Notes
 - https://www.homemadeinterest.com/buffalo-chicken-dip-recipe-oven/#recipe